m-bouville/investing-by-numbers/README.md

 Some indicators aim at telling that the market is in a trend (up or down).
 If one expects the market to keep trending up one buys, if one expects a downward trend one sells.
 Such trends can exist over minutes or years.
 Trading on the shorter time scales is a full-time activity.

-I use monthly data starting at then end of the 19th century (I deal with stocks as an asset class rather than with individual stocks), not daily or tick-by-tick data from the past few years.
+I use monthly data starting at the end of the 19th century (I deal with stocks as an asset class rather than with individual stocks), not daily or tick-by-tick data from the past few years.
 Two advantages of strategies trading less often are:
 - they are less time consuming, i.e. not a full-time job,
 - the trading costs are not as huge an issue.
 I test the strategies,
-- taking costs into account (the default value is high because it includes implicit losses like slippage plus a safety margin) and
+- taking costs into account, with a high default value to account for implicit losses (like slippage) and still have a generous safety margin and
 - splitting the data between searching for parameters and testing them.
 So I do not claim that a certain strategy should work in theory, I actually test it and show the results as plots: https://github.com/m-bouville/investing-by-numbers/tree/master/figures (so you can make up your own mind as to whether this is working or not).